Antonio Mohamed: Atlético Mineiro

 On 13 January 2022, Mohamed was appointed as manager of Atlético Mineiro of Brazil.
 On 20 February 2022, Mohamed won his first title with the club, by beating Flamengo in the penalty shootouts of the Supercopa do Brasil match.
 On 2 April 2022, Mohamed won his second trophy with Atlético, beating arch rivals Cruzeiro in the Campeonato Mineiro final with a 3–1 score.
 He left the club on 22 July 2022, following a string of poor results in the Campeonato Brasileiro and an exit in the round of 16 of the Copa do Brasil.

+UNAM

+In March 2023, Mohamed returned to Mexico, this time as manager of UNAM.
+On 12 December 2023, Mohamed stepped down from his position citing personal reasons.

+Toluca

+On December 11, 2024, Mohamed was named the head coach of Toluca, and within six months, he steered the club to their 11th league championship, ending a 15-year title drought.

 Personal life

-Mohamed paternal grandfather was Lebanese-Syrian and his paternal grandmother was Argentine, and his maternal grandfather was Croatian and his maternal grandmother was Chilean.
+Mohamed's paternal grandfather was Lebanese-Syrian and his paternal grandmother was Argentine, and his maternal grandfather was Croatian and his maternal grandmother was Chilean.
 His nickname is El Turco ("The Turk"), following the custom in many Latin American countries of using that nickname for people of Arab descent, whose ancestors arrived from the Ottoman Empire.

 In June 2006, his nine-year-old son Faryd was killed in a car accident during the World Cup in Germany.
 Mohamed suffered severe injuries in the accident and was in danger of losing his leg.
 On 29 December 2019, he fulfilled the promise he made to his son by making Monterrey champions of the Liga MX.

 His other son Shayr is also a footballer and a forward.
 Both worked together at Monterrey in 2020.